Illustration by Lam Yik Chun.

 Here are some of the more interesting results:

-So I wasn’t surprised most Chinese respondents (45%) need to repent like me: they thought ‘ley cheh’ was the correct spelling.
-Interestingly, it was a close fight between the percentage of Chinese respondents who knew ‘leceh’ was correct (23%) and those who thought neither spelling was correct (19%).
+So I wasn’t surprised most Chinese respondents (45 percent) need to repent like me: they thought ‘ley cheh’ was the correct spelling.
+Interestingly, it was a close fight between the percentage of Chinese respondents who knew ‘leceh’ was correct (23 percent) and those who thought neither spelling was correct (19 percent).

 This might be because few people see ‘leceh’ written down.
 They are usually first exposed to the word via speech, such as when they hear someone complaining.

 ‘Terbalik’ means ‘inverted’ or ‘upside down’ in Malay.
 Many Chinese friends are shooketh when they first learn the correct spelling for ‘tombalek’, which is not a word.